Ellis ap Griffith: Family

-Ellis's two sisters were Catherine ferch Gruffydd, who married to Howel ap Gruffydd, of Crogen-yn-Edeirnion, and Efa ferch Gruffydd, who married to Madoc ap Iorwerth.
-Ellis's nephew became Seneschal, succeeding to the governorship of Cilgerran Castle, and his nieces were Margaret Perrott, family of Sir John Perrot, Lord Deputy of Ireland, and Elizabeth Mortimer, daughter of Sir John Mortimer, Baron of Coytmor, member of the House of Mortimer.
-He was also related to Sir Gruffydd Llwyd and Seneschal Ednyfed Fychan through his nephew.

 Ellis's brother Gruffydd was one of the tree captains who held out Harlech Castle against the Yorkists, siding with his cousin, the previous Earl of Pembroke, Jasper Tudor, later Duke of Bedford.
 Gruffydd was Jury foreman under Henry VI of England.
 He later hided at his home in Corsygedol Jasper and Henry, Earl of Richmond, on their way to exile in France.

 When Henry came back, he won the Battle of Bosworth Field, becoming the new King of England and first monarch of the House of Tudor, and rewarded Gruffydd with the office of Governor of Cilgerran Castle and others immunities.
-He was also made Esquire of the Body to King Henry Tudor, and a member of his court.
+He was also made Esquire of the Body to King Henry Tudor and a member of his court.

+His son, William Vaughan, Ellis's nephew, was granted the castle by Henry, became Lord of Cilgerran, Pembrokeshire, High Sheriff of Cardiganshire, and his descendants lived at the castle until the 17th century.
+He also married Margaret Perrot, daughter of Sir William Perrot and Jane Wogan.
+She was a grandniece of William Herbert, 1st Earl of Pembroke, and the great-granddaughter of Sir William ap Thomas of Raglan Castle.

 Ellis's grandsons followed the rise of their cousins, and served them as Secretary to Henry VIII's head of state, Cardinal Wolsey of Hampton Court, through Roger Lloyd Yale, and as Chancellor to the head of the Anglican Church and ambassador to the Virgin Queen, through Dr. Thomas Yale.
 Thomas's patron, Archbishop Matthew Parker, was Anne Boleyn and Elizabeth's chaplain during her childhood before her mother's execution.
 Ellis's cousin, Roger Puleston, son of Robert Puleston, commanded Denbigh Castle for Jasper Tudor during the War of the Roses, and a great-grandson, Dr. David Yale, became Chancellor of Chester.
 He also married his son Thomas Yale to the daughter of the Bishop of Chester during Elizabeth's reign.